rystsov/fast-jepsen/README.md

   * ["OOM: If we run Jepsen for a long time, it may cause OOM easily."](https://medium.com/@siddontang/use-chaos-to-test-the-distributed-system-linearizability-4e0e778dfc7d)
   * ["Knossos times out on benchmark 7 and 99, and runs out of memory on 40, 57, 85 and 97"](https://github.com/ahorn/linearizability-checker)
+  * I couldn’t get Knossos to check my histories.
+It seemed to work okay on histories with a couple concurrent clients, with about a hundred history events in total, but in my tests, I had tens of clients generating histories of thousands of events.
+From [Testing Distributed Systems for Linearizability](https://www.anishathalye.com/2017/06/04/testing-distributed-systems-for-linearizability/).

 TSM paper notices that additional restrictions shift the problem from the NP to the O(n ln n) space and make the process of validation exponentially faster.